chrnthnkmutt/Jupyter_TimeSeries/README.md

 ![](banner.png)

 To GitHub users, welcome to our repository for visualizing time series forcasting by using Python/Jupyter Notebook for making the collection of codes for using in Time Series Forecasting practices.
-This repository is the collaboration between Charunthon Limseelo (Microsoft Learn Student Ambassadors) and Sirisa Kornnawawat (Google Developer Student Club), to train or have a practice for senior project of 4th year in Vistula University, Poland.
+This repository is the collaboration between Charunthon Limseelo (Microsoft Learn Student Ambassadors) and Sirisa Kornnawawat (Google Developer Student Club), to train or have a practice for senior project.

 ## Requirements